 Supporting Physicians, Improving Patient Care

-Although heart disease is the second-leading cause of death in Belize, the country lacked a modern cardiovascular diagnostic and interventional facility up until 2011, when CHS's International Medical Outreach (IMO) Program began providing support.
+Although heart disease is the second-leading cause of death in Belize, the country lacked a modern cardiovascular diagnostic and interventional facility up until 2011, when Carolinas HealthCare System's International Medical Outreach (IMO) Program began providing support.
 Before that time, patients would either not receive treatment or would travel to neighboring countries for cardiac services.
 Today, due to ongoing support from the IMO Program, KHMH has the equipment and medical expertise necessary to diagnose and treat patients with heart ailments in the country.

 Under the direction of Francis Robicsek, MD, PhD, FACS, the IMO Program donated and installed the country's first fully equipped cardiac catheterization laboratory in February 2011, at KHMH, one of only two major hospitals in Belize.
 The laboratory, also equipped with diagnostic imaging equipment, modernized cardiac care by 30 years.